slr-ladders/theladders.github.com/README.markdown

 ### Protips

-#Make the first sentence count.
+1.Make the first sentence count.
 Shocking statistic, bombastic claim, etc.
-use # for h2, ## for h3.
+2.use # for h2, ## for h3.
 Mostly stick to h2s.
-Separate your sections with a ****.
+3.Separate your sections with a ****.
 It gives it a nice horizontal rule that segments the page.